5

 What differentiates Canary from other time series databases?

 The Canary Historian provides a highly scalable solution that doesn't use data interpolation as part of the archive process.
-Nearly every other data historian in the marketplace requires original data values be interpolated, averaged, or dropped for long term archiving.
+Nearly every other data historian in the marketplace requires original data values be interpolated, averaged, or dropped for long-term archiving.
 Canary has developed a proprietary algorithm that provides best-in-class data compression without every changing the originally logged values.
 Scalability is possible due to the performance of the Canary System.
-Writing data into the historian or reading data out of the historian has minimum speeds of 1.5 million updates per second and does not degrade over time.
 Since a single server can handle more than 2 million tags, enterprises can scale quickly without unnecessary overhead.
-Additionally, the reporting and trending tool Axiom, provides a simple and clean interface that gives your users the ability to create their own automated reports, monitor assets by condition, and the best trending tool available in the marketplace.
+Additionally, the reporting and trending tool, Axiom, provides a simple and clean interface that gives users the ability to create their own automated reports, monitor assets by condition, and trend data in real time.

 What OS does Canary work with?